BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Discussion.md

 There are many things that need to consider, but we already go pretty far.
 Last but not least, I would provide a third option: to create a **Hybrid solution**.
 Suppose we are dealing with a massive amount of data and this program plays an essential role in the business.
 In this case,

 - Engineering perspective: it might be worth pre-processing the data, dividing them into two groups, and applying both algorithms to get a hybrid solution.
-- Service perspective: As long as 99% of cases get processed quick enough, we are good.
+- Service perspective: If we can process the cases in parallel, then we can set an upper limit of the processing time.
+As long as 99% of cases get processed quick enough, we are good.
 We might create a separate process to deal with the 1%.